3seoksw/autonomous-vehicle/README.md

 </ul>

 <h3 id="sensor">Sensor</h3>
-Autonomous vehicle, which are not a dummy cars, is equipped with ray sensor to detect obstacles like road borders and traffic. <br>
+Autonomous vehicles, which are not dummy cars, are equipped with ray sensor to detect obstacles like road borders and traffic. <br>

 <img src="/imgs/sensors.png">

-When sensor detects obstacle, it calculates the distance (offset) between the sensor and the detected obstacle then show it with black colour.
+When the ray sensor detects an obstacle, it calculates the distance (offset) between the sensor and the detected obstacle then show it with black colour.

 <h3 id="nn">Neural Network</h3>